BorrisonXiao/borrisonxiao.github.io/aboutme.md

 <!-- <br clear="left"/> -->

-Cihan (Borrison) Xiao is a PhD student at Johns Hopkins University's [center of language and speech processing (CLSP)](https://www.clsp.jhu.edu/).
+Cihan (Boris) Xiao is a PhD student at Johns Hopkins University's [center of language and speech processing (CLSP)](https://www.clsp.jhu.edu/).
 His current research interests lie in speech translation, recognition, as well as speech and natural language processing in general.

 ### Academic